tektoncd/pipeline/docs/taskruns.md

   ```

 Fields include start and stop times for the `TaskRun` and each `Step` and exit codes.
-For each step we also include the fully-qualified image used, with the digest.
+For each step we also include the fully-qualified image used, with the digest, as well
+as the command and arguments run inside the container.

 If any pods have been [`OOMKilled`](https://kubernetes.io/docs/tasks/administer-cluster/out-of-resource/)
 by Kubernetes, the `Taskrun` will be marked as failed even if the exit code is 0.